Lexus LC Convertible, Cadillac EV plans, Toyota Supra leak: Today's Car News

 Lexus has provided the strongest hint yet that a convertible version of its stunning LC coupe is in the pipeline with the reveal of the LC Convertible concept.
 The car is a spiritual successor to the SC, which bowed out of production in 2010, and if built would give Lexus a suitable answer to the new BMW 8-Series Convertible as well as Mercedes-Benz's S-Class Cabriolet.

-General Motors is developing a modular platform for its future fleet of electric cars and the first recipient could be a Cadillac.
-GM is reportedly aiming to transform Cadillac into its lead EV brand to counter not only Tesla but also a throng of electric cars being developed by Germany's luxury brands.
+General Motors is developing a modular platform for its future fleet of electric cars and the first recipient will be a Cadillac.
+GM is aiming to transform Cadillac into its lead EV brand to counter not only Tesla but also a throng of electric cars being developed by Germany's luxury brands.

 We're still a few days out from the debut of the reborn Toyota Supra but the cat is well and truly out of the bag thanks to a new video post from Toyota Mexico that reveals the car from all angles.
 Toyota itself has hinted at the design with the reveal of a Supra race car concept that previews the entry for Japan's Super GT series.